krissen/snacks-bibtex.nvim/README.md

 ### Citation formats

 `<C-s>` and `<C-r>` insert ready-made textual reference templates. `<C-y>` opens a picker listing every enabled format with descriptive labels and per-entry samples.
+Press `<CR>` to apply the highlighted format—just like the command picker, the confirm action inserts into the originating buffer rather than attempting to jump to a source file.
 APA 7 (in-text and reference), Harvard (in-text and reference), and Oxford (reference) ship enabled by default so you can compare them immediately.

 The bundled APA 7 presets derive family-name-only in-text citations and assemble reference entries with editors, book titles, publishers, page ranges, and DOI/URL links whenever that data exists.